umich-brcf-bioinf/workshop-rnaseq-demystified/source/Module02a_Sequence_QC.md

 This can be dealt with by adding a step to the workflow that trims the reads of adapter content with a tool such as [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
 We will see this in a later module.

-## Examining a FastQC report

-From the zipped folder you downloaded earlier, find the FastQC report `sample_A_R1_fastqc.html`.

-We'll view this report and try to interpret some of the figures.

 ## Acting on QC - Good or Bad Results?

 Good QC on raw reads means that RNA quality, library preparation, and sequencing seem fine to proceed with the next steps of analysis.
 It **does not** mean that you will find differentially expressed genes downstream.